tommasorigon/India-SequentiaLogit/predictive_perf.md

 #### Random forest

-As before, the random forest obtained using the `ranger` R package.
+As before, the random forest are obtained using the `ranger` R package.

 ```r